Blog

-The TSA’s third directive (Security Directive Pipeline-2021-02C) is effective as of July 27, 2022 and supersedes the TSA’s second Pipeline Security Directive published in July 2021.
-The reissued security directive takes a performance-based approach to enhancing security, allowing operators to leverage new technologies and adapt to changing environments to achieve the ultimate objective of cyber hardening critical Operational Technology (OT) and IT systems.
+Most recently, TSA’s directive Security Directive Pipeline-2021-02D was renewed as of July 26, 2023, superseding previous versions in a continuation of the series of Pipeline Security Directives first published in July 2021.
+The renewed security directive takes a performance-based approach to enhancing security, allowing operators to leverage new technologies and be adaptive to changing environments to achieve the ultimate objective of cyber hardening critical Operational Technology (OT) and IT systems.
+The July 2023 updates to the directive are focused on testing and auditing of the cybersecurity measures required in the initial versions of the directive.
+The updates require pipeline operators to:

 Top 10 Checklist to Comply with the TSA Pipeline Cybersecurity Measures

-The following is a top 10 checklist on how to comply with the cybersecurity measures specified in the third TSA directive (Security Directive Pipeline-2021-02C).
+Here is the top-10 checklist to comply with the cybersecurity measures specified in the July 2023 update of the directive (Security Directive Pipeline-2021-02D):

 Step 1: Identity the Critical Cyber Systems